Lifestyle and Glaucoma

 Having a diagnosis of glaucoma can be daunting and many patients want to know what they can do to help themselves in their glaucoma journey.

 Currently, lowering your intraocular pressure is the only management that is shown to slow the progression of glaucoma.
 There are thing you can do that may help glaucoma.
 People with glaucoma can generally continue to do the things they love.
-However, those with more advanced glaucoma should consider limiting some activities and consult with there ophthalmologist with any queries:
+However, those with more advanced glaucoma should consider limiting some activities and consult with their ophthalmologist with any queries:

 If you go swimming, it’s best to wear larger goggles, because smaller ones press on the orbit of the eye which increases eye pressure.
 It is even more important to wear larger swimming goggles if you have had eye surgery, especially a trabeculectomy as smaller goggles may press on the bleb.
 There is no proof that any of these worsen glaucoma.
 Larger snorkelling-type goggles are safer with less impact on eye pressure and should be worn in preference to smaller ones.
 However, repeated use of goggles has not been proven to be a risk for glaucoma.